MarkNahabedian/Unification.jl/README.md

-Note that the bindings frames are ordered in the same order as the `Pair`s in the `Vector`, so the first element of the `Vector` is the outermost and most recently added frapme pf the bindings chain.
+Note that the bindings frames are ordered in the same order as the `Pair`s in the `Vector`, so the first element of the `Vector` is the outermost and most recently added frame of the bindings chain.

 ## Lookup